department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/POA-PH-design-recommendation.md

 - Participants wanted the Representative Search Table to include: a rating system based on Veteran feedback, the representative's specialty, representative's name, and the number of cases won,
 - Provide verbiage about the last time the table information was updated.
 - Ensure that the statement below or something similar is incorporated in the Limited Consent step because Veterans understood the intent of the step after reading the statement.
-> “Though I give my consent to VA, I do NOT want the POA Representative to access records relating to the following treatments.”
+> “Though I give my consent to the VA, I do NOT want the POA Representative to access records relating to the following treatments.”
 - Participants asked that Military Sexual Trauma (MST) be included in the Limited Consent step.
-- Provide a statement regarding how the Veterans may benefit from the Representative changing or update their address.
-The Veterans are fearful and lack trust, and saw the request as relinquishing control and a breach of trust.
+- Provide a statement regarding how the Veterans may benefit from the Representative changing or updating their address.
+Veterans are fearful and lack trust, and saw the request as relinquishing control and a breach of trust.

 ## Payment History
 - Veterans favored their bank's website features and layout over the current Payment History.